Culture and Conflict in the Middle East

 Culture and Conflict is an attempt to understand Middle Eastern politics and society as an outcome of the fact that tribal organization are central to Arab culture.

 Content

-According to Salzman, tribes conceptualized as the descendants of a common ancestor on the male line, will combine their resources with other closely related relatives against more distant ones, and the whole tribe will then stand together against outsiders.
+According to Salzman, tribes conceptualized as the descendants of a common ancestor on the male line will combine their resources with other closely related relatives against more distant ones, and the whole tribe will then stand together against outsiders.
 This tribal framework renders it nearly impossible to have a constitution or a regime of law and order, thereby "generating a society where all groups are on an equal basis."
 Tribal members "are loyal only to their groups."

 Tribal loyalties are said by one commentator drawing on Salzman's work to "create a complex pattern of tribal autonomy and tyrannical centralism that obstructs the development of constitutionalism, the rule of law, citizenship, gender equality, and the other prerequisites of a democratic state.
 Not until this archaic social system based on the family is dispatched can democracy make real headway in the Middle East."

+The book examines two key systems: "balanced opposition" and "affiliation solidarity".